Meet Our Animals

 Mountain Lion stare

-More than 200 animals that call ZooAmerica® home are native to five regions of the North American continent – from the dry deserts of the southwestern United States and Mexico to the expansive forests and tundra of Alaska and Canada.
-Learn more about these regions and the amazing diversity of North American wildlife and vegetation native to them below.
+Experience awe-inspiring species from the animal kingdom at ZooAmerica®, representing 5 diverse regions of the North American continent.
+Discover unique zoo animals from the hot, dry deserts of the southwest and the wild, expansive tundra forests of the north.
+Learn more about these regions and the amazing diversity of North American animals and vegetation native to them in the Zoo.

 Showing 6 of 18 animals matching that search.